 - ➤ Certified Community Residences serving up to three individuals with developmental disabilities, mental illness, or acquired brain disorder.
 These residences are certified and inspected under RSA 126-A, NH Administrative Rule He-M 1001, and NH Administrative Rule He-M 1002. - ➤ Licensed Community Residences serving four or more individuals with developmental disabilities, mental illness, or acquired brain disorder.
 These residences are licensed and inspected under RSA 151 and NH Administrative Rule He-P 814. - > Resident Care Facilities providing residential care.
-These are licensed and inspected under RSA 151 and NH Administrative Rule He-P 804. - > Supported Residential Health Care Facilities providing supported residential health care.
-These are licensed and inspected under RSA 151 and NH Administrative Rule He-P 805.
+These are licensed and inspected under RSA 151 and NH Administrative Rule He-P 804.

-➤ Adult Family Care Residences.
+- > Supported Residential Health Care Facilities providing supported residential health care.
+These are licensed and inspected under RSA 151 and NH Administrative Rule He-P 805. - ➤ Adult Family Care Residences.
 These are licensed under RSA 151 and NH Administrative Rule He-P 813

-The Health Facility Licensing Unit currently employs one Clinical Licensing Supervisor as well as four full time Licensing and Evaluation Coordinators who conduct clinical inspections of the Residential and Supported Residential Health Care Facilities.
-In addition, the Health Facility Licensing Unit employs two full time Life Safety Code Inspectors who conduct Life Safety Code inspections of Residential and Supported Residential Health care Facilities, Licensed Community Residences, and Adult Family Care Residences.
+The Health Facility Licensing Unit currently employs one Clinical Licensing Unit Chief as well as six full time Licensing and Evaluation Coordinators who conduct clinical and life safety inspections of the Residential and Supported Residential Health Care Facilities, , Licensed Community Residences, and Adult Family Care Residences.
 Each Residential and Supported Resident Health Care Facility, Licensed Community Residence, and Adult Family care Residence undergoes at least two annual unannounced on-site surveys, one clinical and one Life Safety, to ensure that these facilities are in compliance with the applicable state statute, state licensing and/or certification rule, and state and local fire code.
 The Community Residence Certification Unit currently employs a supervisor, four full time and one part time Licensing and Evaluation Coordinators.
 These Licensing and Evaluation Coordinators conduct annual inspections of the certified Community residences, licensed Community Residences, and the Adult Family Care Residences.
 The Health Facilities Licensing Unit also investigates complaints that allege a violation of the applicable statute or administrative rule.
 Complaints relative to certified Community Residences are not investigated by the Bureau.
 Rather, they are investigated by the New Hampshire Department of Health and Human Services, Bureau of Developmental Disabilities.